 East End of Rundle hike is easily one of the most popular hikes near Canmore.
-It’s also the best effort to reward in all of the regions with breathtaking views of Spray Valley and Ha Ling Peak.
-Given it’s proximity to downtown Canmore, and relative ease it sees heavy foot traffic.
-It’s a beautiful hike up that provides visitors with astonishing views over Canmore, the Bow Valley, and Ha Ling Peak.
+It’s also the best effort to reward with breathtaking views of Spray Valley and Ha Ling Peak.
+Given its proximity to downtown Canmore and relative ease, it sees heavy foot traffic.
+It’s a beautiful hike that provides visitors with astonishing views over Canmore, the Bow Valley, and Ha Ling Peak.

 Although, just because East End of Rundle (or EEOR, or “Eeyore” as locals like to call it) is close to town doesn’t mean it’s an easy climb up to the summit.
 Here is all the info you need to know about hiking EEOR.

 5.6km (6.6 miles)

 Mount Rundle is an icon of Banff National Park and dominates the sky over both Banff and Canmore.
 It has seven distinct peaks over 12km, and the East of Rundle refers to the last peak to the East over the town of Canmore.
 The EEOR summit is 2,545m (8,350 ft) in elevation and is an easy scramble with 875m (2,870 ft) of elevation gain.

 The hike up the East End of Rundle starts at Whiteman’s Pond dam at the top of Canmore Hill.
 There are two parking areas, but the latter from Canmore is the best for access to EEOR.
 The trail starts right between two flagged power poles, which you can see in the photo below.

 The trail begins a quick ascent up through the woods through a series of switchbacks.
 Make a note of the well-worn trail and downed trees to mark the way as it is easy to end up on any number of trails used for climbers, goats, or both.